THE SPIRIT OF LOS ALTOS

 The sudden, intense bursts of rainfall after which Tequila Tromba is named, soak the red soil up in the Los Altos.
 Here you’ll find a long history of independence, perseverance and pride.
 The people of Los Altos — or los Alteños — take their tequila making personally, so we pay close attention to every step.
 From the choice of blue-green agave, to the team of harvesters who wield the razor-edged Coa, to our careful distilling techniques, we craft a tequila that is sweet, floral and rich in character.

 This is the land the Cedanos know by heart.
-Los Altos, in the state of Jalisco, is the Champagne of tequila territory – the elevated frontier of the new generation of spirits.
-This is where great tequila takes root – at 5200 to 6900 ft (1,600 to 2,100 metres), for up to 10 long years the agave grows here, and a tequila of surpassing flavor, both mellow and daring, sweet and clean, is born.
+Los Altos, in the state of Jalisco, is the elevated frontier of a new generation of agave spirits.
+This is where great tequila takes root – between 5200 and 6900 ft.
+The agave grows here for up to 8 long years before it becomes a tequila that represents the best of the highlands.

-To this day, all Tromba’s agave harvests are done by hand, by specialist tradesmen known as jimadores, using a specific tool called a coa.
-To preserve the quality of the agave, the piñas, or hearts of the agave must be cut with extreme precision.
-The art of the jimador is a remnant of a time long gone and is just another part that makes tequila so special.
+To this day, all agave harvests are done by hand.
+Specialist tradesmen known as jimadores use a specific tool called a coa.
+To preserve their quality and retain flavor, the piñas — or hearts of the agave — must be cut with exacting precision.
+The traditional art of the jimador is a vital part of the process when crafting extraordinary tequila.

 As a maverick in the world of tequila distillation, Marco Cedano’s engineering background is reflected in his craft, blending tradition and innovation throughout our distillery.
 Located near the legendary highland tequila producing town of Atotonilco, the distillery pairs the traditional stone ovens that steam cook the agave with the more current molino technique for extracting agave sugars.
 Marco beautifully balances traditional methods with the modern techniques learned throughout his 35 years in the industry.